microsoft/FluidFramework/BREAKING.md

 ### Remove IFluidSerializer from IFluidObject
 `IFluidSerializer` in `IFluidObject` was deprecated in 0.52 and is now removed.
 Use `FluidObject` instead of `IFluidObject`.

-### Deprecate TelemetryDataTag.PackageData
+### Deprecate TelemetryDataTag.CodeArtifact
-`TelemetryDataTag.PackageData` is deprecated and will be removed in a future release.
+`TelemetryDataTag.CodeArtifact` is deprecated and will be removed in a future release.
 Use `TelemetryDataTag.CodeArtifact` instead.

 ### Remove Write Method from IDocumentStorageService
 The `IDocumentStorageService.write(...)` method within the `@fluidframework/driver-definitions` package has been removed.
 Please remove all usage/implementation of this method if present.